Deep Dive into RAII: The Cornerstone of Resource Management

-When I first learned C++, I had absolutely no concept of "resource management"—I would new an object and forget to delete it, open a file and forget to fclose it, lock a mutex and forget to unlock it.
-As my projects grew, these "forgot to release" bugs started multiplying like cockroaches: spotting one meant there were ten more hiding in the corners (and yes, finding them usually meant I also had to write a post-mortem report, cry).
-It wasn't until I seriously read Bjarne Stroustrup's book that I realized C++ had long since prepared an elegant solution for us: RAII.
+When I first started learning C++, I had absolutely no concept of "resource management"—I would new an object and forget to delete, open a file and forget to fclose, lock a mutex and forget to unlock.
+Later, as projects grew larger, these bugs caused by "shaky hands and memory lapses" started to pop up like cockroaches: finding one meant there were ten more hiding in the corner (and,事实证明, when I found them, I probably had to write a project review report at the same time, sob).
+It wasn't until the day I seriously read Bjarne Stroustrup's book that I realized C++ had long prepared an elegant solution for us: RAII.

-RAII (Resource Acquisition Is Initialization) is the most core resource management concept in C++, and it serves as the foundation for all "automatic cleanup" mechanisms in modern C++, such as smart pointers, lock guards, and file handle wrappers.
-Once you understand RAII, you aren't just "using tools"—you are grasping the design philosophy behind them.
-In this article, we will thoroughly master RAII, from its underlying mechanism to practical application.
+RAII (Resource Acquisition Is Initialization) is the most core thought of resource management in C++, and it is the foundation of all "automatic cleanup" mechanisms in modern C++, such as smart pointers, lock guards, and file handle wrappers.
+Once you understand RAII, you aren't just "using tools"—you are understanding the design philosophy behind them.
+In today's article, we will thoroughly master RAII, from mechanism to practice.

-The core idea behind RAII is remarkably simple: acquire resources in the constructor, release them in the destructor.
-As long as an object is successfully created, the resource is acquired; as soon as the object leaves scope (whether through normal return, an early return, or a thrown exception), the destructor is guaranteed to be called, and the resource is guaranteed to be released.
+The core idea of RAII is very simple: put resource acquisition in the constructor, and resource release in the destructor.
+Once an object is successfully created, the resource is acquired; as soon as the object leaves scope (whether via normal return, early return, or an exception), the destructor is guaranteed to be called, and the resource is guaranteed to be released.

 My first reaction was—huh?
 Isn't that obvious?
-But as I thought about it more carefully—hey, that makes perfect sense!
-I previously wrote drivers, and in C (especially when writing drivers, just thinking about handling 4 to 5 goto statements makes me chuckle), if we rely entirely on programmers remembering to "release resources on every return path" to avoid bugs, I don't think I could survive as a human programmer.
+But later, on closer thought—hey, that makes sense!
+I used to write drivers.
+In C (especially when writing drivers, when I think about dealing with 4-5 gotos, I can't help but laugh), if we rely solely on programmers remembering to "release resources on every return path" to avoid bugs, I don't think I can be a human programmer.

-Enough rambling.
-Let's look at a straightforward example, wrapping a file handle using RAII:
+No more rambling, let's look at a simple example, wrapping a file handle with RAII:

 public: